FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/_index.md

 A subscription defines how files are submitted to and received from applications.
 For details, see <a href="c_st_subscriptions/t_st_subscriptions#AccountsMenu_2253641766_1247370" class="MCXref xref">Manage subscriptions</a>.

-A transfer site is a location such as a local folder or protocol server used by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to pull data from or send data to during a transfer.
+A transfer site is a location such as a local folder or protocol server used by {{< SecureTransport/componentshortname  >}} to pull data from or send data to during a transfer.
 For details, see <a href="transfersites#AccountsMenu_2253641766_1151145" class="MCXref xref">Transfer sites</a>.

 A certificate can be one of three types: login, partner, or private.
 Each certificate type can be used by the account for different purposes.
 For details, see <a href="c_st_usercertificates/t_st_usercertificates#AccountsMenu_2253641766_1090701" class="MCXref xref">Manage login certificates</a>.